 In South Indian meal, a series of dishes are consumed in a particular order.
 First item is pickle, chutney is the next item.
 Traditional south Indian meal items include rice, a spice powder (podi), pickle, chutney, dry vegetable curry, a vegetable gravy curry, dal (lentils), rasam, yogurt and lastly dessert.

 What is Chutney in South Indian cuisine?

 There are several definitions and recipes of chutney in western and other cuisines.
-In South Indian cuisine, Chutney can be described as spicy condiment or relish with spicy, tangy, sweet flavors, made of ground vegetables, mixed in spices.
+In South Indian cuisine, Chutney can be described as a spicy condiment or relish with spicy, tangy, sweet flavors, made of ground vegetables, mixed in spices.
 Chutney can be spicy or sweet with a little jaggery.
-A few every day south indian chutney’s are coconut, mint, tomato, onion, peanut, green chilli, ginger, ridge guard, bottle guard, bitter guard etc.
+A few every day south Indian chutney’s are coconut, mint, tomato, onion, peanut, green chili, ginger, ridge guard, bottle guard, bitter guard etc.

 Nutrition facts of Chutney:

-Since chutney’s are made out of fresh vegetables, mixed in a variety of spices, it is loaded with flavor, nutrients and taste.
-The process of lightly roasting vegetables before grinding, preserves most nutrients.
+Since chutneys are made out of fresh vegetables, mixed with a variety of spices, it is loaded with flavor, nutrients, and taste.
+The process of lightly roasting vegetables before grinding preserves most nutrients.
 According to eatingwell.com, Asparagus is a very good source of fiber, folate, vitamins A, C, E and K, as well as chromium, a trace mineral that enhances the ability of insulin to transport glucose from the bloodstream into cells.
-It can help fight cancer, is is packed with antioxidants etc.
+It can help fight cancer, as it is packed with antioxidants etc.